-- A. Front Yard Tree Requirements. - (1) For all residential developments, front yard trees shall be installed within the residential lot area between the road right of way and the residential structures.
-Front yard trees may be deferred until the home construction. - (2) For multi-family or mixed-use developments where the residential structures are adjacent to parking areas instead of street, the requirements for building landscaping, parking lot landscaping and screening shall serve in lieu of street trees. - (2) All front yard trees shall be Shade Trees, at an average spacing of one hundred (100) feet on center spacing along both sides of internal roads.
-Front yard trees must be planted within a minimum of five (5) feet and a maximum of twenty (20) feet of the right-of-way line. - (3) Front yard trees may not be planted in the right-of-way - B. In new single-family residential developments with more than 50 lots, the developer shall also promote the practices and principles of FFL as described in the 'Florida-Friendly Landscaping Handbook for Home Landscapes', as amended.
-A program which promotes these principles shall be provided to the County as part of the development application materials, and incorporated into and made part of the restrictive covenants and shall include:
+- (4) Recreation and common areas. - B. NewA.
+Front Yard Tree Requirements. - (1) For all residential and mixed use developments, front yard trees shall create Marion Friendly Landscape Areas (MFLA) to minimize impacts tobe installed within the quality and quantity of natural groundwater recharge. - (1) Non-residential components of mixed use development shall adhere to the landscape requirements as in accordance with Section 6.8.4. - (2) MFLA shall not be located on lot area between the road right of way and the residential lots. - (3) The MFLA requirements for the residential components are as follows: - (a) Within the Primary SPZ, 20 percent of the project area shall be MFLA. - (b) Outside of the Primary SPZ, 15 percent of the project area shall be MFLA. - (4) Water retention/detention areas that meet the stormwater quality criteria of Section 6.13.6 and land use buffers which use Marion-friendly landscaping qualify as MFLAs. - (5) The area limitations under Section 6.8.5 abovestructures.
+Front yard trees may be reduced in accordance with a mitigation strategy approved by the County. - C. The developer shall inform future owners within residential developments that all permit applications fordeferred until the home construction-shall include a landscape plan which meets the requirements of this division... - D(2)For multi-family or mixed-use developments where the residential structures are adjacent to parking areas instead of street, the requirements for building landscaping, parking lot landscaping and screening shall serve in lieu of street trees. - (2) All front yard trees shall be Shade Trees, at an average spacing of one hundred (100) feet on center spacing along both sides of internal roads.
+Front yard trees must be planted within a minimum of five (5) feet and a maximum of twenty (20) feet of the right-of-way line. - (3) Front yard trees may not be planted in the right-of-way - B. In new single-family residential developments with more than 50 lots, the developer shall also promote the practices and principles of FFL as described in the 'Florida Yards and Neighborhoods-Friendly Landscaping Handbook for Home Landscapes', as amended.
+A program which promotes these principles shall be provided to the County as part of the development application materials, and incorporated into and made part of the restrictive covenants and shall include: - (1) Information about the applicable landscaping requirements under this division and under Division 6.8; - (2)Procedures for future owners to follow when implementing FFL on individual lots, and - (3)Water conservation and FFL educational materials to all new homeowners; and

-- (1) Information about the applicable landscaping requirements under this division and under Division 6.8; - (2)Procedures for future owners to follow when implementing FFL on individual lots, and - (3)Water conservation and FFL educational materials to all new homeowners; and - (4)Information regarding landscape irrigation scheduling as stipulated in Section 6.9.9.
+(4)Information regarding landscape irrigation scheduling as stipulated in Section 6.9.9.